NO SWIMMING EVER AFTER SURGERY! Photo by Lori Shriver

 - Expect a reduced volume in the patient's bark.

 - Some gagging and coughing is normal during eating and drinking.
-This tends to reduce or resolve with time.
+This tends to reduce or resolve with time but initially, dry foods should be avoided and multiple small meals of canned food "meatballs" are fed.

 - No swimming ever!
 The patient's airway protection is compromised with laryngeal surgery and many dogs will swim with their mouths open.
 The risk of water aspiration is too great.